Hallupa/AutomatedTrading/README.md

 # Trade Bot designer and runner

-This is created in C# and is an experimental work-in-progress to create an application to design spread betting trading bots and run live against FXCM.
+This is created in C# in Visual Studio 2019.
+It is an experimental work-in-progress to create an application to design spread betting trading bots and run them live against FXCM.
 I've been creating this to design and run my own trading strategies.

 ## Project aims